-The exciting news that Stepping Stones is to have a larger building, was announced to a packed audience of Stepping Stones parents and staff on March 25th 2014.
+It was on March 25th 2014 the exciting news that Stepping Stones was to expand was announced to a packed audience of Stepping Stones parents and staff.

-The house, steeped in history, has been purchased by David Forbes-Nixon for his charitable foundation http://www.dfnfoundation.org which will continue underpin its funding.
+The house, steeped in history, has been purchased by David Forbes-Nixon for his charitable foundation http://www.dfnfoundation.org which will continue underpin the funding for the building.

 The development project took 2 years as the vision was passed through the relevant authorities including the Local and National Planning Authorities, the Department of Education and OFSTED.